leognmotta/twitter-clone-socket.io/README.md

-# My Twitter backend colne with socket.io
+# Twitter backend clone with socket.io

-## Intructions:
+## Instructions:

 In the project directory, you can run: